otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-02.1-docker-compose-more-github-actions/README.md

   cancel-in-progress: true # Cancel older runs when a new one starts
 ```

+The `group` key determines which runs compete.
+Using `github.workflow` and `github.ref` together means concurrent runs are only cancelled for the same workflow on the same branch — pushes to different branches do not cancel each other.

 ---

 ### 3.7 Deployment to Render via API